Equivariant linear isometries and infinite little discs operads via transfer systems: --operads and transfer systems

 \begin{remark} The above theorem was originally stated in a different, but equivalent, form using the poset of indexing systems $\mathrm{Ind}(G)$.
 It was later shown that there exists an isomorphism $\mathrm{Ind}(G) \to \trans(G)$ \cite[Theorem 3.7]{rubin2021detecting}. \end{remark}

-In view of the above result, we will use $\cO$ to refer simultaneously to (the weak homotopy type of) an $N_\infty$-operad $\cO$ and the corresponding transfer system with partial order relation denoted by $\to_\cO$.
-Accordingly, $\cO \leq \cP$ may be interpreted operadically as ``there exists a unique map $\cO \to \cP$ in the homotopy category of $G$-operads" and $\cO = \cP$ may be interpreted as ``there exists a zig-zag of weak equivalences connecting $\cO$ and $\cP$".
+We will use $\cT_\cO$ to denote the transfer system corresponding to (the weak homotopy type of) an $N_\infty$-operad $\cO$, and we shall write $\to_\cO = \to_{\cT_\cO}$ as shorthand.
+By Theorem \ref{thm:homotopyCategory}, $\cT_\cO \leq \cT_\cP$ may be interpreted operadically as ``there exists a unique map $\cO \to \cP$ in the homotopy category of $G$-operads" and $\cT_\cO = \cT_\cP$ may be interpreted as ``there exists a zig-zag of weak equivalences connecting $\cO$ and $\cP$".

 Blumberg and Hill \cite[\S 4]{blumberg2015operadicmultiplicationsequivariantspectra} observed that the functor $\mathbf{Ho}(N^G_\infty)\to \mathrm{Ind(G)}$, which was only known to be fully faithful at the time, could be used to examine the relationship between different point-set models of $N_\infty$-operads, rather than constructing explicit maps between $G$-operads.
 In particular, they established characterisations of the indexing systems corresponding to linear isometries and infinite little discs operads, which translate to the following conditions when passing to transfer systems.